Stay Hydrated with an Ostomy

 What to avoid with an ostomy

-Some foods and drinks can lead to unpredictable output or irritation.
-These may include:
+Some foods and drinks can cause unpredictable side effects or irritation.

 Sweets and artificial sweeteners